 Long Run

 Long runs as well as base and recovery runs should make up the bulk of your running week.
-At RVP we prescribe these as 'easy' runs.
+At RVP we prescribe these as 'easy long' runs.
 The type of run that's enjoyable and you look forward to.
 For endurance athletes, this is your bread and butter to training and is your road to a successful relationship in the marathon + distances.
 Running these sessions too hard in training will only prolong your recovery and risk injury.

 Run at a pace with controlled breathing and can easily hold a conversation.